p9iaai/Star-Dodger-v2-2024/README.md

-# Star Dodger V2 2024 Remake
+# Star Dodger V2 2024 Remake by p9iaai 2024

-A recreation of Star Dodger V2, a BASIC type-in game originally published in Amstrad Action magazine in 1992.
-Created by Graham French, the original was a masterclass in simple yet addictive gameplay.

-Navigate through increasingly challenging levels while avoiding stars and collisions.
-Just fire up index.html in your browser to play.
+A recreation of Star Dodger, a game concept originally developed by Stewart Russell in 1988 and later reimagined as Star Dodger V2 by Graham French in 1992.
+Stewart Russell's foundational work for *Amstrad Computer User* magazine laid the groundwork for this timeless gameplay experience, with three distinct versions:

+- **Stardodger I** (BASIC Version)
+- **Stardodger II** (BCPL Version)
+- **Stardodger III** (Assembler Version)

+This remake is a tribute to the enduring creativity and adaptability of the original concept.
+As a child, I fondly remembered typing in Star Dodger V2 from *Amstrad Action* magazine, unaware of the earlier versions.
+Revisiting this history has been both enlightening and inspiring.
+Thank you, Stewart Russell, for creating a concept that has captivated players for decades.

 ![Title Screen](screens/01.png)
 *gameplay screen with falling stars effect*